data-gymnasia/courses/content/programming-in-julia/content.md

 It's highly recommended to write tests to accompany your functions, so you can confirm that each function behaves as expected.
 This is especially important as your codebase grows, because changes in one function can lead to problems in other functions that use it.
 Having a way to test functions throughout your codebase helps you discover these breakages quickly, before they cause harm.

-One common way to do this (which you have already seen several times in this course) is write `{jl} @assert` statements.
-An `{jl} @assert` statement throws an error if the following expression evaluates to `{jl} false`.
+The standard way to do this in Julia (which you have already seen several times in this course) is write `{jl} @test` statements.
+An `{jl} @test` statement throws an error if the following expression evaluates to `{jl} false`.
 In a full-fledged Julia project, these tests typically go in a directory called `{jl} test` so that tests can be run for the whole project.

     pre(julia-executable)
       | """